 When will I receive my financial aid?

 We will start applying financial aid to your account after school starts.
 Scholarships and grants will be applied to your account approximately five days after the last day to add classes.
-If you have a Perkins or other institutional loan, you first must sign a promissory note before the funds can be applied to your account.
+If you have an institutional loan, you first must sign a promissory note before the funds can be applied to your account.
 The promissory note will be mailed to you by the Financial Aid Office.
 If you have a Direct Loan you will sign a Master Promissory Note online at the Federal Student Aid website.

 What should I do if I do not have enough financial aid to pay for school?